ensnare-org/ensnare-v1/src/bin/minidaw/README.md

 It's too early to document the DAW GUI because it's changing quickly, but here are some things to try.

 - Drag one of the instruments (FM Synth, Subtractive Synth, Sampler, Drumkit) to the bottom of the first track to add it to that track.
-- If you have a MIDI keyboard attached to your PC, you should be able to pick it in Settings as a MIDI In.
+- If you have a MIDI keyboard attached to your PC, you should be able to pick it in Settings as a MIDI In (you might have to restart the app after plugging the keyboard in).
 If you don't have a MIDI keyboard, your computer keyboard is a virtual MIDI keyboard.
 The keys A-K are white keys, and the row above has the black keys.
 Use the left and right arrows to change octaves.
 - Drag an effect to the track with your instrument to change the sound.
 - Click any effect or instrument on a track to edit its parameters.
 Some are missing their editors -- sorry!
 - Right-click any effect or instrument on a track to remove it.
-- Click the little piano icon to show the Composer, where you can create patterns.
+- Create patterns in the Composer tab.
 Drag a pattern to a track to arrange it.
 - To duplicate an arranged pattern, select it and press Control-D (or Command-D on a Mac).
 - To delete an arranged pattern, select it and press the Delete key.
 - To save your project, press the Save button.
+Open works, too.
 - Export your creation via the Export to WAV button and send it to your friends!

 Other things being worked on now:

-- Synth patches.
-Today, each synth has a default that doesn't sound awful, but there is no patch or sample library.
+- Only the subtractive synth has patches/presets.
+You can only load them; you can't save new ones..
 - Automation.
-The icon to the left of the Composer piano icon switches to the automation view, but for now it doesn't do anything useful.
+If you right-click on a track's title bar, you can switch to the automation view.
 (You can drag the path to some of the controls in the instrument detail view, and that will establish a link letting the path automate the control.)
+You can't edit the automation tracks yet; they're randomly generated.
+Try dragging an automation path to the FmSynth's pan slider!

 [File a GitHub issue](https://github.com/ensnare-org/ensnare/issues) to help prioritize work!